risingwavelabs/risingwave/CONTRIBUTING.md

 ### End-to-End Testing on CI

-As we are in the process of deprecating the legacy Java frontend, CI runs e2e tests with the legacy Java frontend.
-We also have some special settings with environment variable to workaround some problems.

 Basically, CI is using the following two configuration to run the full e2e test suite:

 ```shell